jdivisek/FilteringReleves/README.md

 ## Performance notes

+The function can process very large datasets (lower hundreds of thousands of plots) but the actual performance of the function critically depends on parameters
+set:

+-   `dist.threshold` value is the most important.
+The larger the value, the larger the geographically contiguous groups of plots are processed.
+For example, when setting `dist.threshold = 1000` for grassland vegetation plots from the European Vegetation Archive, the largest group contained more than 29,000 plots.
+Depending on the actual size of the dataset, it is therefore recommended to set the `dist.threshold` value no higher than 5,000 m.
+For smaller datasets, large distances can be set, but they are not ecologically very meaningful.
+For large datasets, high distance values can cause memory issues.

+-   `sim.threshold` value is another important parameter that influences the performance of the function, but it is not as critical as `dist.threshold`.
+Setting a very low similarity value will result in fewer preserved plots, and vice versa.

-The function was tested with a dataset containing 468,341 vegetation plots from the European Vegetation Archive.
-On an older PC with 8 GB RAM and Intel Core i5-9400F 2.8 GHz processor, resampling took 20 hours and 53 minutes.
-However, the actual performance of the function critically depends on the `dist.threshold` value.
-The larger the value, the bigger the geographically contiguous groups of plots must be processed, and larger distances are also not ecologically very meaningful.
-It is therefore recommended to set the `dist.threshold` value no higher than 5,000 m (with `dist.threshold = 1000`, the largest group of plots had more than 29,000 plots).
-Although the `dnearneigh` function, which is used to identify neighboring plots, can handle geographical coordinates in degrees, it is also highly recommended to provide coordinates in a projected coordinate system such as ETRS89.
-In this case, the function uses Euclidean distance, instead of Great Circle distance, which speeds up identification of neighboring plots.
+-   `longlat`.
+Although the `dnearneigh` function, which is used to identify neighboring plots, can handle geographical coordinates in degrees, it is highly recommended to provide coordinates in a projected coordinate system such as ETRS89.
+In this case, the function uses Euclidean distance instead of Great Circle distance, which speeds up the identification of neighboring plots.

+The function was tested with a dataset containing 468,341 grassland vegetation plots from the European Vegetation Archive using the following settings: `longlat = FALSE`, `dist.threshold = 1000`, `sim.threshold = 0.8`, `sim.method = "simpson"`, `remove = "random"`, and `strata = NULL`.
+On an older PC with 8 GB RAM and an Intel Core i5-9400F 2.8 GHz processor, resampling took 20 hours and 53 minutes without any memory issues.
+Therefore, you should be patient😉.
+The resampling removed 30.9% of plots (144,860 out of 468,341).

-The function was also tested with a smaller dataset of ca. 114,000 plots from the Czech Vegetation Database.
-With `dist.threshold = 1000`, this number of plots was processed in 8 minutes on a laptop with 32 GB RAM and Intel Core i7-11850H 2.5 GHz processor.
-Although faster implementations of this filtering procedure in R are certainly possible, they require calculation of pairwise similarity matrices, which becomes very memory-demanding and inefficient with large datasets.
+The function was also tested with a smaller dataset of ca. 114,000 plots from the Czech Vegetation Database using the following settings: `longlat = FALSE`, `dist.threshold = 1000`, `sim.threshold = 0.5`, `sim.method = "simpson"`, `remove = "random"`, and `strata = NULL`.
+On a laptop with 32 GB RAM and an Intel Core i7-11850H 2.5 GHz processor, the resampling procedure took 8 minutes.

+Although faster implementations of this resampling procedure in R are certainly possible, especially for small datasets, they require calculating pairwise similarity matrices, which becomes very memory-demanding and inefficient with large datasets.